Culver City Restaurants

 9418 Venice Blvd., Culver City

 One of the first things you'll likely notice is that the stools here aren't particularly comfortable—we're guessing this was an intentional decision, otherwise everyone would stick around for even longer.
 Despite the packed scene (you'll get intimate with your neighbor), this is one of our favorites in Culver City, thanks to the California-Mexican menu and the frequent happy hours.
-There are also locations in Venice and Downtown.

 East Borough Fraiche (Closed)